How to teach your child to love reading

 Listen to your child

-As your little one grows, pay attention to her interests.
-If she is particularly drawn to a particular topic, like dinosaurs, try to find children’s books about that subject.
-This will help to reinforce that books are tools for learning more about the things we care about and she will be more likely to read if the subject matter is her favourite dino!
+As your little one grows, pay attention to their interests.
+If they are particularly drawn to a particular topic, like dinosaurs, try to find children’s books about that subject.
+This will help to reinforce that books are tools for learning more about the things we care about and they will be more likely to read if the subject matter is their favourite dino!

 Don’t worry if your children aren’t reading Achebe or Dostoevsky just yet – the main thing is that they are reading.
 If they are only reading comics right now, that’s okay.
 Comics and graphic novels are still opportunities for reading!
 You can encourage them with other reading materials, but there is no need to push if they are not receptive to it right now.